Muṭʽim ibn ʽAdi

 Muṭim ibn Adi (مطعم بن عدي) was a non-Muslim contemporary of the Islamic prophet Muhammad and the chief of the Banu Nawfal clan of the Banu Quraish tribe.

 Biography

 Family

 His father was 'Adi, son of Nawfal ibn Abd Manaf.

 Muṭim died a non-Muslim; however, his son Jubayr ibn Mut'im became a Muslim.

 Muhammad's era

 Third deputation with Abu Talib ()

 Muṭim was part of the third deputation aimed at having Abu Talib stop protecting Muhammad.

 Meccan banishment of the Hashemites (617-619)

 Muṭim, together with four other people, took a prominent initiative that resulted in the end of the Meccan banishment that was causing starvation to the Muslims.

 Aisha (ca. 615-620)

-Abu Bakr had initially engaged his daughter Aʾisha to Muṭim's son Jubayr ibn Muṭim some time between her birth in 613 and 619.
+Abu Bakr had initially engaged his daughter Aʾisha to Muṭim's son Jubayr ibn Muṭim some time between her pubescent 613 and 619.
 When Muṭim was informed that Abu Bakr had adopted Islam, he no longer wished his son to marry ‘A’isha, who later married Muhammed.